 President Obama recently cited the fact that today, many families need both parents to continue working; this has led him to push for paid family leave, calling it an “economic necessity” in his State of the Union address.
 He proposed $2.2 billion in next year’s federal budget to support a small number of states to pilot this effort and implement paid leave programs, after that there will be an additional $35 million for states to administer planning and startup activities.

-Meanwhile, Democrats have reintroduced the Family and Medical Insurance Leave Act that would implement a nation-wide paid leave program to reimburse workers for two-thirds of their wages for up to 60 days our of the year.
-Yet in light of Republicans control of Congress, the chances of such measures passing are slim.
+Meanwhile, Democrats have reintroduced the Family and Medical Insurance Leave Act that would implement a nationwide paid leave program to reimburse workers for two-thirds of their wages for up to 60 days out of the year.
+Yet in light of Republicans’ control of Congress, the chances of such measures passing are slim.

 And so when we look at the realities in the modern workplace, it turns out that only 13% of workers had access to paid family leave in 2013, according to the Department of Labor’s 2014 national compensation survey.
 Meanwhile, 59% of U.S. workers were eligible for unpaid leave under the FMLA in 2012.